wpilibsuite/frc-docs/source/docs/software/vision-processing/frcvision/image-thresholding.rst

       binary_img = cv2.inRange(hsv_img, (min_hue, min_sat, min_val), (max_hue, max_sat, max_val))

 .. note::
    These values may have to be tuned on an per-venue basis, as ambient lighting may differ across venues.
+It is recommended to allow editing of these values through NetworkTables in order to facilitate on-the-fly editing.

 After thresholding, your image should look like this.